Xahau/xahaud/src/xrpld/app/consensus/ConsensusExtensionsDesign.md

 universe during NegativeUNL periods, trading Export liveness for unchanged destination authority.

+A hardened deployment may add a separate mandatory executor signer to the destination SignerList.
+Choose weights so destination quorum requires both the source-validator threshold and the executor; for validator weight total `V` and required validator weight `q`, executor weight `V` with target quorum `V + q` is the simple construction.
+Proposal-carried validator shares then remain inert until the executor observes a validated source latch and signs.
+The executor cannot authorize alone but becomes a liveness and censorship dependency.
+It consumes one destination SignerList entry, so this profile supports at most 31 source validator identities under a 32-entry limit, and it does not solve XPOP replay after target execution.

 The extended proposal machinery is enabled when either feature needs signed sidecar fields.
 Do not make Export depend on RNG availability just because RNG was the first consumer of `ExtendedPosition`.